robertofem/CycloneVSoC-examples/SD-operating-system/Angstrom-v2013.12/README.md

 sudo dpkg-reconfigure dash
 ```

-And then we make in a row the steps in [Rocketboards Tutorial](https://rocketboards.org/foswiki/view/Documentation/AngstromOnSoCFPGA_1#Angstrom_v2013.12), adding some changes.
+And then we make in a row the steps in [Rocketboards Angstrom Tutorial](https://rocketboards.org/foswiki/view/Documentation/AngstromOnSoCFPGA_1#Angstrom_v2013.12), adding some changes.
 We put Terminal in the folder ~ and we do:
 ```bash
 git clone git://git.rocketboards.org/angstrom-socfpga.git
 ```